Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Problem Setup

-For a set of authorships, the possible values of $\alpha$ depend on various structural aspects such as the gender ratio, the total number of authorships, and the number of authorships on each paper.
-For concreteness, suppose all papers have two authors, and let $\pi$ be the proportion of the less frequent gender.
-If the proportion of female-male papers is what we would expect under random pairings, $2\pi(1-\pi)$, then $\alpha = 0$; if there are no female-male papers, $\alpha = 1$; if the proportion of female-male papers is the largest attainable value, $2\pi$, then $\alpha = -1/ \left(2 - 2\pi\right)$ which is between $-1$ and $0$.
+For concreteness, consider a corpus of documents where all documents have two authors, and let $0 \leq \pi \leq 1/2 $ be the proportion of the less frequent gender.
+If the proportion of women-man documents is $2\pi(1-\pi)$---roughly what we would expect under random pairings---then $\alpha = 0$; if there are no woman-man documents, $\alpha = 1$; if the proportion of woman-man documents is $2\pi$---the largest attainable value---then $\alpha = -\pi/ \left(1 - \pi\right)$ which is between $-1$ and $0$.
+Details on these calculations are given in the supplement.

-\subsection{Homophily in a heterogeneous setting}

-When analyzing papers from across the scholarly landscape, observing a large value of $\alpha$ is not sufficient to indicate that gender plays an active role in co-authorship decisions.
-To elucidate this point, we distinguish between the \emph{structural}, \emph{behavioral}, and \emph{compositional} aspects of gender homophily.

-Within a tightly focused intellectual community, if co-authorships are formed randomly, the expected $\alpha$ should be near $0$, but the exact distribution of $\alpha$ in each community depends on the various structural aspects mentioned previously.
-For instance in Figure~\ref{fig:homophily_example}, when permuting authorships within their fields without regard to gender, the expected $\alpha$ for $A$ and $B$ are not $0$, but $-0.08$ and $-0.13$ respectively.
-We use \emph{structural homophily} to describe the deviation of $\alpha$ from 0 that arises due to these structural aspects.
+To measure practical impact and allow for a comparison of different $\alpha$ values, we can also convert $\alpha$ back into a more interpretable quantity.
+Consider a setting where every field consists of 100 two-author documents.
+Then for a given $\alpha$ and proportion of woman authorships $\pi$, we can calculate the number of heterophilous (woman-man) documents: $WM(\alpha, \pi) = 200\left(1- \alpha\right) \pi (1-\pi)$.
+This gives concrete way to contextualize and compare two different values of $\alpha$.

+\subsection{Homophily In A Heterogeneous Setting}

+The metrics we defined in the previous section only measure homophily through outcomes, but do not reflect the intent or motivations of the individual authors.
+Thus, while we can measure whether or not individual authorships co-authored with others of the same gender, we cannot directly measure whether they did so directly due to gender or if the outcome was the result of other factors.
+We use \emph{observed gender homophily} to indicate the observed value of $\alpha$---regardless of the process (or intent of authors) under which co-authorships were formed.

+In a corpus of documents, if authorships (implicitly or explicitly) prefer co-authors of the same gender, we would expect to observe a large positive value of $\alpha$.
+However, a large value of $\alpha$ may be observed due to variety of reasons, so determining a cut-off when $\alpha$ is ``large enough'' to suggest that gender directly affects co-authorships is not straightforward.
+Thus, we use a statistical hypothesis testing framework to test the null hypothesis that the observed gender homophily can be fully explained by varying gender composition across intellectual communities and time.
+In this section, we first build intuition and motivate the need for novel methodology; the details of our testing framework are given in Section~\ref{sec:methods}.